 4.1.
-Risk premium determinants
+Risk Premium Determinants

-We follow the empirical macro literature (e.g., Jurado, Ludvigson, and Ng (2015)) and use the change in the log U.S. industrial production (2007=100) as the empirical proxy for real economic growth θ_t .
+We follow the empirical macro literature (Jurado et al. 2015) and use the change in the log U.S. industrial production (2007 = 100) as the empirical proxy for real economic growth $\theta_t$ .
 Time series for the U.S. industrial production index run from January 1947 to December 2019 and are obtained from FRED.
-We use the Approximate MLE methodology from Bates (2006) to estimate non-Gaussian fundamental shocks ($\omega{\theta p,t}, \omega{\theta n,t}$) and uncertainty state variables ($\theta p_t, \theta n_t$).
+We use the approximate maximum likelihood estimation (MLE) methodology from Bates (2006) to estimate non-Gaussian fundamental shocks ( $\omega{\theta p,t}, \omega{\theta n,t}$ ) and uncertainty state variables ( $\theta p_t, \theta n_t$ ).

-We then filter our risk aversion state variable and shocks from the risk aversion estimates provided by Bekaert, Engstrom, and Xu (2022).12 Although measuring marketwide risk aversion is an ongoing debate, their measure is suitable for our research because it incorporates higher-order moment information from a wide range of financial and risk variables and focuses on identifying nonlinear patterns (e.g., monthly spikes).13 The longest available sample for the Bekaert-Engstrom-Xu risk aversion measure starts in June 1986.
+We then filter our risk aversion state variable and shocks from the risk aversion estimates provided by Bekaert et al. (2022).
+Although measuring market-wide risk aversion is an ongoing debate, their measure is suitable for our research because it incorporates higher-order moment information from a wide range of financial and risk variables and focuses on identifying nonlinear patterns (e.g., monthly spikes).
+The longest available sample for the Bekaert-Engstrom-Xu risk aversion measure starts in June 1986.